 Ghosting makes you disappear.
 Gaslighting drives you crazy.
 There are no rules on how to behave these days.
-That’s the reason our two articles What is Gaslighting and Ghosting, Why It Hurts have provoked such powerful responses.
+That’s the reason our two articles Gaslighting is Manipulation and Ghosting, Why It Hurts have provoked such powerful responses.

 The term gaslighting, of course, comes from a mid century movie in which a husband tried to kill his wife by altering her reality and making her think she was crazy.

 Many readers didn’t have a word for what they know a loved one is doing to make them feel crazy and confused.
 It turns out thousands of people experience this on a daily basis from spouses, parents, siblings, children, cousins, friends.
 Who knew this was so prevalent?
 Both men and women have gaslighting done to them, and everyone is confused by it.

 Loving and healthy people don’t lie and try to hurt you.
 Why would a loved one do it?
 (This is a mental health question.
 People with personality disorders do it.)
 Having a name for a behavior that really hurts you helps to explain it.
 It also helps you to decide what to do about it.
 Being gaslighted makes you want to tear your hair out, and that is the intention.
 People do it to control you.
 Do you want to be controlled?

 If You Resist Gaslighting, You May Get Ghosted